-An undescended testis is more common in boys who are born prematurely.
-Although in the majority of cases the testis descends by the age of six months, some boys will need an operation, an orchidopexy, to bring the testis down from the abdomen into the scrotum.
+An undescended testicle (testis) is more common in boys who are born prematurely.
+Although in the majority of cases the testis descends by the age of 6 months, some boys will need an operation.
+This is called an orchidopexy.
+This operation brings the testis down from the tummy (abdomen) into the testes' sac (scrotum).
 There is an increased risk of infertility and also cancer if the testis remains in the abdomen.

 What is an undescended testis?

-In boys, the testes (testicles) begin their development in the abdomen (tummy).
-Whilst the baby is growing and developing in his mother's womb, the testes gradually travel down into the scrotum (testes' sack).
-This usually happens towards the end of the pregnancy.
+In boys, the testicles (testes) begin their development in the tummy (abdomen).
+Whilst your baby is growing and developing in your womb (uterus), the testes gradually travel down into the testes' sac (scrotum).
+This usually happens towards the end of your pregnancy.
 At birth, most boys have two testes in the scrotum.
 However, in some babies, one or both of the testes cannot be felt in the scrotum.
 The testis will then be undescended.
 This is also known as cryptorchidism.
 The testis is usually stuck in the canal that leads from the abdomen to the scrotum (the inguinal canal) but sometimes it stays inside the abdomen.

-An undescended testis is more common in premature babies, affecting around one in four premature babies.
-Around 1 in 20 male babies born at term (born at the normal time) are born with an undescended testis.
+An undescended testis is more common in premature babies, affecting around 3 in 10 premature babies.
+Around 1 in 20 male babies born at the normal time are born with an undescended testis.
 Many of these will become descended in time.
-However, for around 1 in 70 cases, the testis remains undescended after the child is 1 year old.
+However, the testis remains undescended in some children.